 The Clark Fork Coalition protects and restores the Clark Fork River basin, a 14-million-acre watershed draining over 28,000 miles of rivers and streams in Western Montana and northern Idaho.
 We achieve this mission through three complementary strategies: protect clean water, restore degraded waterways, and engage people in the critical work of caring for their rivers.

 At the Coalition, we keep tabs on projects that could potentially impact clean water in the Clark Fork basin.
 From lingering pollution problems, to impacts from new projects, to harms caused by nonnative species, we work with diverse partners to protect what matters most in our watershed.More >

 The future of the Clark Fork watershed depends on the people who use it.
 We educate adults young people about watershed basics, provide hands-on volunteer opportunities, hold community events and river cleanups, and work to inspire and train our communities to keep our rivers healthy for the long haul.More >

 Monitoring the health of our creeks and streams tells us how the Clark Fork basin is faring, and how our projects are performing.
 Our restoration and water leasing projects span hundreds of miles of the Clark Fork basin–we are committed to ensuring these projects are effective for improving habitat and water quality.More >

-Historic floods in the twentieth century deposited toxic mining waste along 40+ miles of riverbanks in the headwaters of the Clark Fork River system — and the catastrophe hit working ranches hardest.
+Historic floods in the early 1900s deposited 120 miles of toxic mining waste along banks of the Clark Fork River headwaters.
+Most of that waste is still there today, concentrated primarily on working ranchlands in the Deer Lodge Valley.
 In 2005, the Clark Fork Coalition purchased a working ranch smack dab in the middle of the Clark Fork Superfund site to see first-hand how a cleanup would impact a working cow-calf operation.More >